 - Accumulator (Parlay): This is a combination of bets spread across multiple races.
 You place a bet on one race and if you win that bet, the winnings automatically roll over to the next bet.
 Successful parlays involving 3 or more races offer the promise of massive rewards.

 Basic greyhound handicapping strategy is straightforward, but it’s not necessarily easy.
 Races often include closely matched greyhounds taking part so it is not easy to pick a clear winner.
 The best approach is to understand and follow the form guide as well as you can.

 It is worth trying to get an idea of each dogs’ favoured track conditions before backing a particular section.
 For example, the length of the race, the weather, recent performances all have an effect on how dogs perform on any given day.

-Patience is another useful skill in greyhound betting.
-Don’t get caught up in the heat of the moment and feel pressured to place bets on every race.
-Watch the odds, compare them to your analysis of each dog and wait for opportunities that present a clear advantage.
+Patience is another useful skill.
+Watch the odds, compare them to your analysis of each dog, and wait for opportunities that present a clear advantage.
 There is nothing wrong with sitting out a few races when you cannot identify an obvious advantage.

 Because online greyhound betting is set up in the parimutuel format, you essentially compete against the other people to win money.
 If you’re better than the general public at spotting winners and making value bets, you can realistically earn a profit.
 This is easier said than done of course, but it is possible.